kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

 where $\odot$ represents the element-wise product of weights and activations.
 The zeros in both the weight and activation matrix, come from same zero padding the vectors in Equation \eqref{eq:2dNeuralGridZ} to ensure that the input layer size is equal to the output layer size.
 The weight's and activation's representation as shown in Equation \eqref{eq:unfoldedFormulation} can be generated from the vector representation in Equation \eqref{eq:2dNeuralGridZ} using PyTorch's `unfold()` operation.

-At first glance, the reformulation of Equation \eqref{eq:unfoldedFormulation} does not necessarily look more compact.
+At first glance, Equation \eqref{eq:unfoldedFormulation} does not necessarily look more compact.
 However, this formulation scales with $\mathcal{O}(k \cdot n)$ and is therefore computationally more efficient compared to the first formulation in Equation \eqref{eq:sparseWeightMatrix} that scales with $\mathcal{O}(n^2)$.
 This is true as long as the kernel size is smaller than the grid's layer size, which is normally the case.

 #### Unfolding Layers in a Three-Dimensional Neural Grid